Python Turtle - Lesson 1¶

 7my_ttl.forward(100)

-investigate the code.
-Changing things and see what happens.Modify: Finally, modify the code so it draws lines of different lengths.
+Finally, modify the code so the turtle draws lines of different lengths.

 Changing the turtle environment¶